-In Grade 10, our programme will continue in very much the same way as it has been with all learners expected to take one of the electives on offer.
+In Grades 10 and 11, our programme will continue in very much the same way as it has been with all learners expected to take one of the electives on offer.
 Educationally, it’s important that all learners are exposed to these electives as they discover their talents and interests and, from a qualifications perspective, it’s important that we start this journey with the highest qualification possible in mind, Further Studies Mathematics (Extended).

 The repositioning of the Advanced Programmes within the IEB’s International Secondary Certificate is an exciting development in the High School Qualifications space and it further entrenches the international recognition and importance of the Advanced Programmes which will soon come to be known as Further Studies.
 The fact that learners have an option between Further Studies Mathematics Standard and Further Studies Mathematics Extended is also exciting as it is a significant opportunity to broaden the reach and throughput of these important extension programs that are underpinned by the philosophy and track record of better preparing learners for University study.